getpelican/pelican/docs/settings.rst

    The extensions to use when looking up template files from template names.

-.. data:: DIRECT_TEMPLATES = ['index', 'tags', 'categories', 'authors', 'archives']
+.. data:: DIRECT_TEMPLATES = ['index', 'authors', 'categories', 'tags', 'archives']

    List of templates that are used directly to render content.
-Typically direct templates are used to generate index pages for collections of content (e.g., tags and category index pages).
-If the tag and category collections are not needed, set ``DIRECT_TEMPLATES = ['index', 'authors', 'archives']``
+Typically direct templates are used to generate index pages for collections of content (e.g., category and tag index pages).
+If the author, category and tag collections are not needed, set ``DIRECT_TEMPLATES = ['index', 'archives']``

    ``DIRECT_TEMPLATES`` are searched for over paths maintained in ``THEME_TEMPLATES_OVERRIDES``.